 Bacteria in vast numbers perform the rituals of digestion in our intestines.
 Viruses and fungi exist comfortably on and under our skin.
 Organisms without human DNA assist in making ingested nutrients usable for vital operations, providing essential bridges between dissimilar cells.

 The reason we are not aware of being outnumbered is that the human cells are, on average, much larger, and as a result, our bodies are more human than not in volume.
 We’re just lucky our bodies are not democracies, one cell, one vote.
+We are an all powerful monarchy with a king or a queen dispatching orders, with chemical and electrical pathways, recognizing, organizing and maintaining the whole shebang, from the lowliest toenail growth to the highest impulse to search for gods.

 The rest of the kingdom collapses in rapid sequence.
 It comes to a chilly halt as all the operations cease, one by one.
+Who really is in charge here?
+When did we last order the bacteria in our small intestines to team up with our pancreases to digest lunch or to build the scaffolding known as our immune systems?

 Forget how badly some of us manage our invisible lives.
 Try getting your thoughts around the work of looking at and analyzing everything in every moment consciously.